IBHRE: Road to Standardization

 What is standardization?
 While standardization is NOT a license to practice, it can help guarantee quality of patient care, maintain overall excellence in care, protect the public, and protect the profession from unqualified competitors.
 It can help establish credibility while also providing other benefits, such as, job security and additional income.

 Several elements are required before standardization can develop: a curriculum of minimally acceptable knowledge, training by an accredited program, experience, a testing methodology, and a review of the process.
 We know now what level of expertise is required to be proficient in this field and is reflected in the IBHRE Exam.
 The IBHRE Exams are objective, accurate, reliable, non-discriminatory and measures required educational standards.
-For those who would like to demonstrate mastery of the field, or to see how you measure up against other professionals in cardiac electrophysiology, IBHRE offers an excellent opportunity to achieve that goal.
+For those who would like to demonstrate knowledge of the field, or to see how you measure up against other professionals in cardiac electrophysiology, IBHRE offers an excellent opportunity to achieve that goal.

 Taking the IBHRE exam will have an immediate benefit because: